awsdocs/aws-cdk-guide/v2/hello_world.md

 ------

-Here, we haven't written any code that, in itself, changes our Amazon S3 bucket\.
-Instead, our code defines the desired state of the bucket\.
-The AWS CDK synthesizes that state to a new AWS CloudFormation template\.
-Then, it deploys a change set that makes only the changes necessary to reach that state\.
+Currently, your code changes have not made any direct updates to your deployed Amazon S3 bucket resource\.
+Your code defines the desired state of your resource\.
+To modify your deployed resource, you will use the CDK CLI to synthesize the desired state into a new AWS CloudFormation template\.
+Then, you will deploy your new AWS CloudFormation template as a change set\.
+Change sets make only the necessary changes to reach your new desired state\.

-To see these changes, we'll use the `cdk diff` command\.
+To see these changes, use the `cdk diff` command\.
+Run the following:

 ```
 cdk diff
 ```

-The AWS CDK Toolkit queries your AWS account for the last\-deployed AWS CloudFormation template for the `HelloCdkStack`\.
-Then, it compares the last\-deployed template with the template it just synthesized from your app\.
+The CDK CLI queries your AWS account account for the latest AWS CloudFormation template for the `HelloCdkStack` stack\.
+Then, it compares the latest template with the template it just synthesized from your app\.
 The output should look like the following\.

 ```
 Stack HelloCdkStack